smncd/movementmap/README.md

 ```

 ## Languages

 MovementMap relies your document's `lang` attribute to display strings in different languages.
 If not available, it will fall back to english.

-### Currently supporter languages are:
+### Currently supported languages are:

 - English
 - Swedish